Shelter Island, NY

 About

-Sylvester Manor Educational Farm, located on Shelter Island, today is a multi-faceted educational, agricultural, natural and historic treasure.
+Sylvester Manor, located on Shelter Island, today is a multi-faceted educational, agricultural, natural, and historic property.

 In December 2009, Mr. Ostby donated a perpetual easement on 22 acres along Gardiners Creek to Peconic Land Trust; and in August 2012, Mr. Ostby donated 26 acres of farmland to the recently created non-profit, the Sylvester Manor Educational Farm, allowing the nonprofit to sell the associated development rights to the County and Town, with additional funding from the Federal Farm and Ranchlands Protection Program.

-In 2014, Mr. Ostby donated the circa 1735 manor house, its grounds and barns, the 1810 windmill, farm fields, woodlands, wetlands and shorefront—a total of about 142 acres—to Sylvester Manor Educational Farm.
+In 2014, Mr. Ostby donated the circa 1737 manor house, its grounds, barns, the 1810 windmill, farm fields, woodlands, wetlands and shorefront—a total of about 142 acres—to Sylvester Manor Educational Farm.
 This is in addition to the 83.5 acres previously donated to the educational farm in 2012.
-The family retains an 11+- acre parcel along Gardiners Creek.
+The family retains an 11- acre parcel along Gardiners Creek.

 Sites